Every LLM starts with amnesia

 Rust engine, local inference, zero cloud dependency

-pgvector, pgAudit.
+pgvector, pgAudit optional.
 Single system of record.

 loom_think Compiles a context package for a query.
 Fires automatically before complex tasks.
 The primary integration point.